 Learn about the experts who are speaking at the conference

 We have secured discounted rates at several convenient hotels.
-Consider extending your stay to explore Washington, DC.
+Consider extending your stay to explore Chicago.

 Are you an expert in your field?
 Share your expertise by leading an hour-long workshop.
 Proposals (required, up to 500 words) will be board-reviewed.